Data analytics is one of the hottest industries of 2020, and many are thinking of learning coding or switching jobs to become a data analyst.

 4. You love solving puzzles and being a detective

-Companies use data analytics to achieve different objectives, like identifying new opportunities, improving processes, increasing customer loyalty and more.
+Companies use data analytics and coding to achieve different objectives, like identifying new opportunities, improving processes, increasing customer loyalty and more.

-Now you get the scrambled puzzle, but with a catch: Other than arranging all pieces, you may also need to find some missing pieces.
+When you receive raw data, all you get is the scrambled puzzle, and other than arranging all pieces, you may also need to find some missing pieces.

 You'll need to answer some crucial questions, like: